Paraass/mtk-approve/README.md

 ### 3. QR Code
 - Generated from the live DApp URL
-- When scanned with Trust Wallet, opens the DApp in the built-in browser
+- When scanned with Any Scanner, opens the DApp in the built-in browser
 - User can approve/deny the token request directly from their wallet

 ---